nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Default common configuration
 ----------------------------

-The nRF Desktop application aligns the configuration with the nRF Desktop use case by overlaying Kconfig defaults and selecting the required Kconfig options.
+The nRF Desktop application aligns the configuration with the nRF Desktop use case by overlaying Kconfig defaults and selecting or implying the required Kconfig options.
 Among others, the Kconfig :ref:`app_event_manager` and :ref:`lib_caf` options are selected to ensure that they are enabled.
 See the :file:`Kconfig.defaults` file for details related to default common configuration.